American Institute of Aeronautics and Astronautics, MIT Chapter

 GA3 is the AeroAstro graduate student group.
 It promotes graduate student well-being, advocates student interests, and fosters a sense of community within the department.
 GA3 sponsors numerous events including lectures and seminars, and social activities.

-The MIT Rocket Team explores enthusiasm for rocketry by learning about, building and launching rockets, as well as developing other projects, from a liquid rocket engine to flight electronics.
-Recently, we built a rocket for an intercollegiate competition which featured a payload that could control elements of its descent and won first place!
-We also run outreach and social events to share our excitement for rockets.
-All MIT students and affiliates welcome.
+The MIT Rocket Team explores enthusiasm for rocketry by learning about, building, and launching rockets, as well as developing other projects, from a liquid rocket engine to flight electronics.